Signed in as:

 Your Call, Treasurer Koutsantonis.

-A residential Tech College can hold them, learning good team living and future income skills for a good life future.
+Aerie Tech Schoolship Adventure College can hold them, learning good team living and future income skills for a good life future.

-Request Dept. Transport Morgan to Host the Aerie tech College (Registered school office and access to slipway tech skills and riverboats maintenance training).
+Dept. Transport Morgan has been asked to Host the Aerie tech College (access to slipway tech skills and riverboats maintenance training).

-Formal Registration of a tech College requires - (And could be available as part of the new Morgan Ferry Maintenance facility)
+Formal Registration of a river boat tech College could be available as part of the new Morgan Ferry Maintenance facility.

 Residential schoolship accommodation is ideal for a Murray tech campus.